maurodelazeri/badger/docs/README.md

 ### Balancer
 Balancer is essentially a generalization of the constant product rule to pools containing two or more tokens.
 In addition, Balancer Pools assign relative weights to each token, to accommodate pools of tokens with significantly different valuations.
 The weights represent the proportion of each token in the total pool

+Core concepts are:

+* Multiple tokens per pool: Rather than just having a USDC/COMP (50/50) pool, you can actually have a USDC/COMP/LEND/SNX pool (yes 5 tokens) that stay based on a certain weight (10/10/50/30)!
+Why would anyone want to do it?
+We’ll find out but for now it can act as an automatic rebalancing ETF where you can get consistent exposure to multiple tokens at onc
+* Dynamic fees: that can be set by the liquidity providers or owner of a pool.
+Sounds simple but if a large majority of LPs think that the liquidity they provide to the ecosystem is valuable, they can come together to increase the fee to increase profits.
+Such flexibility should be necessary to incentivise capital providers.
+* Token: Some skeptics may or may not argue that token incentivised usage is false, however whichever way you look at it the fact that people can earn 20%+ APRs for supplying liquidity and earning native tokens that will accrue value once protocol fees are turned on is a deal.

+**Spot Price**

 Each pair of tokens in a pool has a spot price defined entirely by the weights and balances of just that pair of tokens.
 The spot price between any two tokens, or in short is the the ratio of the token balances normalized by their weights: